StevenCodingLib/test1/README.md

 ## Usage

-1. Open a web browser and go to http://localhost:8080/

-2. Browse through different artists, their concert dates, and locations.
+1. Browse through different artists, their concert dates, and locations.

-3. Click on specific elements (e.g., artist cards) to trigger actions like displaying detailed information.
+2. Click on specific elements (e.g., artist cards) to trigger actions like displaying detailed information.

-4. Experience the event-driven system by interacting with UI elements.
+3. Experience the event-driven system by interacting with UI elements.

 ### **Deployment**: